Khojaly, Nagorno-Karabakh

 The town was the second largest Azerbaijani town in the former Nagorno-Karabakh Autonomous Oblast until the mass killing and exodus of its Azerbaijani population during the First Nagorno-Karabakh War.

+Stepanakert Airport is located to the immediate south of the town.

 Toponymy

 The Azerbaijani name of the town, Khojaly, derives from khoja (xoca), which is the Azerbaijani spelling of the Persian word khawaja, meaning master.

-In 2001 the settlement was renamed Ivanyan by Artsakh, after the late general of the Artsakh Defence Army, Kristapor Ivanyan.
+In 2001 the settlement was renamed Ivanyan (Իվանյան) by Artsakh, after the late general of the Artsakh Defence Army, Kristapor Ivanyan.

 History

 According to the 1910 publication of the Caucasian Calendar, Khojaly had 184 Tatar (i.e. Azerbaijani) inhabitants in 1908.
 In the 1912 publication, Khojaly had 172 Tatar and 52 Russian inhabitants.

 During the Soviet period, Khojaly was a village in the Askeran District of the Nagorno-Karabakh Autonomous Oblast.

 First Nagorno-Karabakh War

 As the First Nagorno-Karabakh War started, the Azerbaijani government began to implement a plan to create a new district center.
 From 1988 to 1990 the population of Khojaly increased from 2,135 to 6,000 residents, mostly consisting of immigrants from Soviet Central Asia (including more than 2,000 Meskhetian Turks) and immigrants from Armenia (about 2,000).
 In April 1990 the Azerbaijani government abolished the Nagorno-Karabakh Autonomous Oblast and its internal divisions.
 Khojaly was given city status and became the regional center for the newly created Khojaly District composed of the former Askeran District and part of the Martuni District.
 The town had 6,300 Azerbaijani inhabitants in 1991.

 Most of the inhabitants fled during the town's capture by Armenian forces on 26 February 1992 during the First Nagorno-Karabakh War and hundreds were killed in the Khojaly massacre.
 The Khojaly massacre was the mass killing of Azerbaijanis — mostly civilians, but also armed troops — by local irregular Armenian forces and the 366th Commonwealth of Independent States Guards Motor Rifle Regiment.
 It was one of the four events that defined the war, along with the Karabakh Armenian seizure of Shusha and the capture of Lachin and the Lachin corridor between Nagorno-Karabakh and Armenia as well as the June 1992 Azerbaijani offensive against the Mardakert Province in Nagorno-Karabakh.
 The death toll claimed by the Azerbaijani authorities is 613 civilians, including 106 women and 63 children.
 According to Human Rights Watch, it resulted in death of at least 200 Azerbaijanis, though it is possible that as many as 500–1,000 may have died.